PhD, MSc, BSc (Hons.)

 Probabilistic drought risk analysis

-We arepartners in the GREENHOUSE consortium, working in the NERC GHG Emissions and Feedback programme (2013-2017).
-We are contributing to measurements of the effect of forest management on GHG emissions and uptake.
-The project title (Generating Regional Emissions Estimates with a Novel Hierarchy of Observations and Upscaled Simulation Experiments) encapsulates the work, which is looking at the emissions and uncertainties in their estimates as we scale up from point measurements on the ground to the UK scale and the atmosphere above it.
+NERC GREENHOUSE Project (2013-2017) FR were partners in the NERC GHG Emissions and Feedback programme where we contributed to measurements of the effect of forest management on GHG emissions and uptake.
+The project title (Generating Regional Emissions Estimates with a Novel Hierarchy of Observations and Upscaled Simulation Experiments) looked at the emissions and uncertainties in their estimates as we scale up from point measurements on the ground to the UK scale and the atmosphere above it.

 Mike chairs the Climate & Carbon Working Group of the Sustainable Forestry SCIO (previously the Scottish Forest Alliance).
 The Sustainable Forestry SCIO is a £10m BP led partnership, has undertaken to monitor forest uptake of carbon on its sites for 200 years.
 Mike leads the development of the Alliance climate science in understanding the role of these new native woodlands in carbon sequestration.

-Mike leads for Forest Research on afforestation carbon and climate mitigation benefits for the Climate eXchange Centre and has input to expert reviews on Scottish Soils and Carbon.
-Mike has co-authored a policy paper on the potential for agroforestry in Scotland. http://www.climatexchange.org.uk/files/4614/7619/2023/CXC-Woodlands_agroforestry_policy_brief.pdf
+Mike leads for Forest Research on afforestation carbon and climate mitigation benefits for Climate eXchange Centre and has input to expert reviews on Scottish Soils and Carbon.

-Mike is the Forest Research lead in a recent NERC Knowledge Exchange ‘Forest-Finance Risk Network’.
-The project has developed a network aimed at providing a stable investment environment for forestry, through the assessment of risk to forest assets.
-The KE fellow is Susan Davies, who is co-hosted by Dr Genvieve Patenaude (PI, University of Edinburgh) and Forest Research.
+Mike was the Forest Research lead in a recent NERC Knowledge Exchange ‘Forest-Finance Risk Network’.
+The project developed a network aimed at providing a stable investment environment for forestry, through the assessment of risk to forest assets.

 Mike led the Forest Research contribution to the recent update of the Scottish Government guidance for “Calculating Carbon Savings from Wind Farms on Scottish Peatlands – A New Approach” and improvements to the assessment tool Carbon Implications Of Windfarms Located On Peatlands – Update Of The Scottish Government Carbon Calculator Tool.
 The project was led by Dr Jo Smith (University of Aberdeen) and Forest Research contributed expertise on forest management, forest carbon and wind flow aspects.